iotaledger/identity.rs/documentation/docs/specs/didcomm/overview.md

 ## Protocols

-The specification defines several protocols, that can be used for common SSI interactions:
+The specification defines several [DIDComm protocols](https://identity.foundation/didcomm-messaging/spec/#protocols) that can be used for common SSI interactions:

 | Name | Version | Description |
 | :--- | :---: | :--- |